http4k/www/src/website/content/commercial-terms.md

 5.2 Usage Monitoring and True-Up
 Customer agrees to:
-- Maintain reasonable records of the number of Developer Workstations on which the Licensed Materials are installed
+- Maintain reasonable records of the number of concurrently active Developer Workstations on which the Licensed Materials are used
 - Notify http4k within thirty (30) days of becoming aware that its use has exceeded the number of Seats purchased
 - Pay for any excess Seats from the date such excess use began, at the then-current rates
 - Provide usage information upon reasonable written request from http4k, no more than once in any twelve (12) month period